awslabs/containers-cost-allocation-dashboard/POST_DEPLOYMENT.md

 For this, the Kubecost S3 Exporter container must have collected data for at least one day.
 Note: since it collects data from 72 hours ago 00:00:00 to 48 hours ago 00:00:00, it might find no data on new Kubecost deployments.
 Wait until enough data was collected by Kubecost, so that the Kubecost S3 Exporter can collect data.
-* The Glue crawler must have successfully run after data was already uploaded by Kubecost S3 Exporter to the S3 bucket
+* The Glue crawler must have successfully run after data was already uploaded by Kubecost S3 Exporter to the S3 bucket.
+Note that there must not be any files in the S3 bucket, other than the ones uploaded by the Kubecost S3 Exporter.
 * The QuickSight dataset must have refreshed successfully after the Glue crawler ran successfully

 ## Share the Dashboard with Users